 On 31 March 2021, Minister for Broadcasting and Media Kris Faafoi appointed a Governance Group, reporting to him directly, to lead work to complete the business case.

-Their primary role is to provide the strategic oversight and leadership required to:
+Their primary role was to provide the strategic oversight and leadership required to:

 - complete the detailed business case to test the viability of establishing a new public media entity; and to